 The feel of the wood is also a lot more of a factor on a fretless bass.
 And one thing that I keep coming across in this debate, as I mentioned, is that feel is a big thing between the two types of fingerboards.

-Maple vs rosewood fingerboard – All in the Mind?
+Maple vs rosewood fretboard – All in the Mind?

 Maybe my ears aren’t good enough, but I still feel most of the tone from the neck is generated by the neck wood, not the fingerboard.
-The majority of the wood mass is in the neck, and being that most basses, especially Fenders, are maple, this is would have the bigger effect on tone.
+The majority of the wood mass is in the neck, and being that most basses, especially Fenders, feature a maple neck, this would have a stronger effect on tone than the fretboard surface would.